-In collaboration with a network of passionate individuals, regulators, scientists, and community the project has recorded many successes since it’s beginning in 2018, including but not limited to the creation of the Community Catchment Plan, over 18,000 riparian plants along more than 5,000m of waterways and 2 comprehensive applied science reports and 2 science research projects.
+In collaboration with a network of passionate individuals, regulators, scientists, and community the project recorded many successes over its duration (2018-2023).
+This includes the creation of the Community Catchment Plan, planting 24,000 riparian plants along more than 7,000m of waterways as well as 2 comprehensive applied science reports and 2 science research projects.

 THE PROJECT’S THREE KEY STREAMS OF WORK

 Community Catchment Plan

-Your action plan for the Upper Clutha’s freshwater!
+Your ongoing action plan for the Upper Clutha’s freshwater!
 Designed by the community for the community.
 It addresses current and future risks to freshwater resources in order to prevent any decline in water quality and ecosystem function.

 Native plantings to restore riparian margins around the catchment, led by Te Kākano Aotearoa Trust.
-The goal is to plant 24,000 eco-sourced native plants were successfully planted along waterways over 5 years.
+24,000 eco-sourced native plants were successfully planted along waterways over 5 years.
 Find out more about how you can support riparian planting.